Dominican Style Goulash that’s utterly delicious!

 Whenever Carne Molida was on the menu, it always felt like everyone took an extra serving of the meat because of how delicious it was.
 My grandmother would fret saying that she could never make enough to make it last.
 As a result, when funds were tight or whenever she had to make a meal stretch – she’d make Carne con Coditos.
 Keep in mind that this dish is also sometimes called: Coditos con Carne.

-Think of this as a Dominican Style Bolognese.
-The meat sauce is infused with classic Caribbean flavors due to the Dominican orégano, onions, peppers, and cilantro.
+Carne con Coditos – Dominican Style Goulash is like a Dominican Style Bolognese.
+The meat sauce is infused with classic Caribbean flavors such as Dominican orégano, onions, peppers, and cilantro.
 It’s an explosion of goodness that will have people fighting for seconds.

-You can make this dish in a variety of different ways using a variety of different pastas.
+You can make this dish in a variety of different ways.
+You can even us a variety of different pastas.
 I personally like to use elbow pasta with ridges or even rotini pasta.
 The ridges are key in my opinion, since they hold onto the sauce the best.
 The rotini with its swirls also helps trap meat, thus giving you a bit of pasta and carne molida in every bite.
 Talk about balance!

 As with all of my recipes, here are some tips and tricks that I swear by to help you make it perfectly each time!